 In addition to this, the coach runs and coordinates lunch time activities for all of KS2, together with the involvement of a team of enthusiastic lunch time organisers.

 Lunch times are extremely well organised with a variety of activities and sports available to interest the vast majority of our children.

 We continue to subscribe to the ‘Active Schools Programme’ where a range of sports or activities are offered to the children in KS2.
 The Taekwondo and Tennis clubs proved to be very popular with our children.
 We have also recently introduced Bollywood Dance which is a great success, attracting many children who have not taken part in clubs previously.

 One of our P.E Coordinators has continued to attend coordinator and 'networking' meetings throughout the year, ensuring we stay up to date with current issues and good practice.
 These meetings are very useful as it is an opportunity for staff from other local schools to get together to share good practice and organise competitions between the schools.

 Two Newly Qualified Teachers are receiving training in all aspects of the P.E curriculum and are finding the training beneficial and appropriate to their needs.

 A range of resources have been bought to replenish and replace our current stock.
-This will include the purchase of new Gymnastic mats, a music system and a variety of equipment to use during lunchtimes to satisfy the interest of all the children.
+This will include the purchase of new Gymnastic mats and a variety of equipment to use during lunchtimes to satisfy the interest of all the children.

-Please Click HERE to see how the sport funding is being spent at St Luke's.
+Please Click HERE to see how the sport funding was spent during the 2018/2019 academic year.

 Please Click HERE to see how the sport funding was spent during the 2017/2018 academic year.